 Timing breastfeeds

 Some babies only take 1 breast per feed.
 Not all will need feeding from the second breast.
-If the last feed was short, you can return your baby to the first breast.
+If the last feed was short, go back to the first breast.

 Weight gain

-Non-urgent advice: Speak to your doctor or public health nurse if:
+Non-urgent advice: Talk to your GP, PHN or lactation nurse or midwife if:

 - you are concerned about your milk supply